Download the ABCD app

 KNOW MORE

-• If the Life Insured dies by suicide within 12 months of the effective date of risk commencement or the date of revival of policy, the policy shall terminate immediately.
-In such cases, the Company shall pay higher of Surrender Value or (total premiums paid plus underwriting extra premiums paid plus loadings for modal premiums paid excluding applicable taxes) in case the policy has acquired a surrender value; or Total premiums Paid plus underwriting extra premiums paid plus loadings for modal premiums paid excluding applicable taxes in case the policy has not acquired a surrender value.
+• If the Life Insured dies by suicide within 12 months of the policy’s risk commencement or revival date, the policy terminates immediately.
+In such cases, the payout will be the higher of the Surrender Value or total premiums paid (plus underwriting extra premiums and modal premium loadings, excluding applicable taxes) if the policy has acquired a surrender value; otherwise, only the total premiums paid (plus extras, excluding taxes) are returned.

 Customer Satisfaction Stories